-Now, unlike a single-let buy-to-let, with serviced accommodation, you essentially let a property out on a short-term basis.
-You let your property out to what we'll call guests rather than tenants, because you’re letting the property out usually, by the night or at least on a short period of time.
+Now unlike a single-let buy-to-let, with serviced accommodation you essentially let a property out on a short-term basis.
+You let your property out to ‘guests’ rather than tenants because you’re letting the property out, usually, by the night or at least for a short period of time.

 So, rather than we would say a buy-to-let, where you have a 6-months tenancy or a one-year tenancy, you may be letting out your serviced accommodation literally for one night, or it could be for a weekend, or you can actually have long-term short-term lettings.
-I know of many people who’re involved in the serviced accommodation sector, who get very excited, for example, when a contractor comes along, they want to take the property for 6 months.
-You can do that as well.
+At Progressive Property we know of many people who’re involved in the serviced accommodation sector, who get excited, when a contractor comes along, and who want to take the property for 6 months.

 So, all things are possible.
 The thing is, it’s very flexible.
 It’s not as rigid as a buy-to-let, where you have to have a 6-month AST, assured shorthold tenancy as a minimum.

-So, for example, it may be that, if your serviced accommodation unit is a typical sort of standard buy-to-let, you may get, £500 a month for it, depending upon where it is in the country.
-But you may be able to charge something like, £80 per night for it, if you’re using it for serviced accommodation.
+It may be that, if your serviced accommodation unit is a typical sort of standard buy-to-let, you may get £500 a month for it, depending upon where it is in the country.
+But you may be able to charge something like £80 per night if you’re using it for serviced accommodation.
 Now, of course, you’re not going to necessarily have it occupied every night.
-But you only need a fairly decent occupancy rate for those £80 per night to be more than the £500 per month, that you get on assured shorthold tenancy.
+But you only need a monthly occupancy rate of 20% for those £80 per night to be more than the £500 per month from an assured shorthold tenancy.

 The Downsides of Serviced Accommodation

 So, it all sounds pretty good, but what are the downsides?